osrf/gazebo_tutorials/haptix_cpp/tutorial.md

 loop that runs approximately at 100Hz.
 This is the main control loop that sends joint commands to the simulated hand and receive its state.
 The first argument is the name of the service in charge of receiving new joint commands.
-The second argument is the Command message containing the new command to send to the hand.
+The second argument is the `hxCommand` message containing the new command to send to the hand.
 Next, we use a timeout in milliseconds to set the maximum waiting time for the response.
 The forth parameter contains the output parameter of the call and in this case is filled in with the state information coming from the hand.
 Finally,